Unfriended: Production

 Gabriadze was attracted to the project (then titled Offline) as it focused on the theme of bullying.
 He noted that the nature of bullying had changed since he was in school, as the Internet allowed for bullies to continue their actions even after school hours.

 Production was 16 days total, including six 12-hour days of principal photography, three days of pick-ups and then a few more reshoots.
 When filming began, it mostly consisted of long takes around ten minutes in length.
 Shelley Hennig, who portrayed Blaire, found that this proved difficult for the energy and motivation needed from her and the other actors.
 At her request, at least one full, 80-minute-long take was filmed, with each actor in separate rooms with separate computers.
 The film's ending was captured during one of these feature-length takes.

 The film's title changed during shooting (and would also change prior to its theatrical release), as the film's crew felt that the title of Offline was "too general and not obvious" and that the then title of Cybernatural was "more to the point of what it is".
 For wide release, the film was re-titled Unfriended.

-A deleted scene featured Jess being pulled away, presumably by Laura's spirit.
-Laura then proceeds to physically abuse Jess by the clicks of a cursor all within Jess's Facebook profile.
-The scene ends when Laura takes a saw and chops one of Jess's hands off.
-The scene was later scrapped as it "didn't fit with the horror theme".

 Release

-Unfriended initially had its world premiere on July 20, 2014, at the Fantasia Festival and screened on the film festival circuit under the title of Cybernatural.
+Unfriended initially had its world premiere on July 20, 2014, at the Fantasia International Film Festival and screened on the film festival circuit under the title of Cybernatural.
 A generally positive film festival reception and test screenings for the film prompted Universal Pictures to pick up the film rights with the intent to give it a wide theatrical release the following year.
 The film's title was changed from Cybernatural to Unfriended and the film was theatrically released on April 17, 2015.
 The film was screened at Playlist Live on February 6, 2015, and premiered at SXSW on March 13, 2015.